gregology/gregology.github.io/_posts/2017-06-06-the-plan-sailing-for-a-year-sailing-sv-catsaway-ep-01.md

-Life is what happens while you’re busy making plans but this is our attempt.
-We’re looking forward to adventure, new experiences, and learning new skills (including video editing).
-We’d appreciate feedback, ideas, and thoughts on our plan :)
+Life is what happens while you're busy making plans but this is our attempt.
+We're looking forward to adventure, new experiences, and learning new skills (including video editing).
+We'd appreciate feedback, ideas, and thoughts on our plan :)

 Crew: